CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Yes, there exists the possibility of abusing a kernel vulnerability, but I believe it is hard and they will get patched.
 I didn't choose a true virtualization approach, but it is easy to run the container inside a virtual machine.
 More layers, more protection.

+## Trust in Rust open-source 2022

+First I have to talk about TRUST.
+This is the whole point of this entire project.
+We live in dangerous times for "supply chain attacks" in open-source and it is getting worse.
+This is a problem we need to address!
+In this project, you don't need to TRUST ME!
+You can run all the bash commands inside bash scripts line-by-line.
+My emphasis is to thoroughly comment and describe what is my intention for every single command.
+You can follow and observe exactly what is going on.
+This is the beauty of open-source.
+But this is realistic only for very simple projects.
+To be meticulously precise, you still have to trust the Windows code, Linux, GNU tools, drivers, Podman, Buildah, VSCode, extensions, the microprocessor, memory, disc and many other projects.
+There is no system without an inherent minimal level of TRUST.

+## Compile (build) speed in various environments

+After using these containers for some time I was curious about compile performance in various environments.
+And I was right!
+I tried `cargo auto build` on my project `database_web_ui_on_server` in different environments.
+I build a few times and find an average.

+18s in container on WSL2 without shared volume
+8s  in container on WSL2 with shared volume
+6s  in WSL2

+11s in container on Debian (dual boot) without shared volume
+7s  in container on Debian (dual boot) with shared volume
+6s  in Debian (dual boot)

+Then I changed the linker to "mold" on Debian.
+It is 3x faster!
+The "mold" linker is experimental Linux only.
+That's ok for me.

+6.84s in container on WSL2 without shared volume
+5.05s in container on WSL2 with shared volume
+3.66s  in WSL2

+***4.43s in container on Debian (dual boot) without shared volume***
+5.35s in container on Debian (dual boot) with shared volume
+3.61s in Debian (dual boot)

+That is a big difference!
+I decided I will develop Rust projects in Debian (dual boot) without shared volume with mold linker.
+The container steals a little of performance for itself, but it is not a big deal in that combination.
+Security is not cheap!

 ## Docker and OCI

 We all call it Docker, but [Docker](https://www.docker.com/) is just a well known company name with the funny whale logo.
 They developed and promoted Linux containers.
 Then they helped to create an open industry standards around container formats and runtimes.
 This standard is now called OCI (Open Container Initiative).
 So the correct name is "OCI containers" and "OCI images".
+Somebody also call them "Linux containers".

 But "OCI" is a so boring name.
 I will still use the terms "Docker containers" and "Docker images" even if other companies can work interchangeably with them because of the OCI standards.

 And there are alternatives to use Docker software that I will explore here.

-## Install Podman in Win10 + WSL2 + Debian 11(Bullseye)
+## Install Podman in Debian 11(Bullseye) (on bare metal or in Win10 + WSL2)

 [Podman](https://podman.io/) is a **daemonless**, open source, Linux native tool designed to work with Open Containers Initiative (OCI) Containers and Container Images.
 Containers under the control of Podman can be run by a **non-privileged user**.
 The CLI commands of the Podman ***"Container Engine"*** are practically identical to the Docker CLI.
 Podman relies on an OCI compliant ***"Container Runtime"*** (runc, crun, runv, etc) to interface with the operating system and create the running containers.